bbux-dev/datacraft/docs/FIELDSPECS.md

 ```
 The `network` field is of type `ipv4` and the required `cidr` param is specified in the key.

-## Spec Configuration
+# <a name="Spec_Configuration"></a>Spec Configuration
 There are two ways to configure a spec.
 One is by providing a `config` element in the Field Spec and the other is by using
 a URL parameter format in the key.
-For example the following two specs will produce the same values:
+For example, the following two fields will produce the same values:

 ```json
 {